Student and Associate members – your relationship with the IFoA

 The General terms apply to all Student and Associate members and cover your membership with the IFoA.
 The Assessment terms apply to Student and Associate members when you are participating in IFoA assessments (examinations).

 We have briefly summarised the Student and Associate terms and conditions below.
-We will publish the full terms and conditions on our Student and Associate full terms and conditions on this web page in August 2021.

 Our commitments to you: